Filip Krovinović: Loans to West Bromwich Albion

 After winning the league title with Benfica, Krovinović was loaned out to West Bromwich Albion in the EFL Championship, initially for one season.
 After returning to his parent club over the summer, Benfica agreed another season-long loan with West Brom.
-On 4 October 2020, Krovinović made his Premier League debut as a substitute for Romaine Sawyers in a 0–2 away defeat by Southampton.
+On 4 October 2020, Krovinović made his Premier League debut as a substitute for Romaine Sawyers in a 2–0 away defeat by Southampton.

 Loan to Nottingham Forest

 On 22 January 2021, Krovinović was recalled from his loan at West Bromwich Albion and immediately loaned to Nottingham Forest for the remainder of the 2020-21 season.
-He scored his first goal for Nottingham Forest in a 1-1 draw with Brentford on 20 March 2021.
+He scored his first goal for Nottingham Forest in a 1–1 draw with Brentford on 20 March 2021.

 Hajduk Split

 On 19 July 2021, Krovinović returned to the Croatian Football League, signing with HNK Hajduk Split.
 He signed a contract until the summer of 2024 and picked jersey number 23.
 In his first season with Hajduk, Krovinović won the 2021–22 Croatian Football Cup.
+Krovinović reached 100 appearances for Hajduk in a 1–1 draw away at NK Osijek.